metal-toolbox/mctl/docs/mctl_delete_firmware-set.md

 ```
   -h, --help          help for firmware-set
-      --uuid string   UUID of firmware set to be deleted
+  -u, --uuid string   UUID of firmware set to be deleted
 ```

 ### Options inherited from parent commands